 Roxie isn’t exactly “your friendly neighborhood Spiderman”.
 She is not by any means evil; quite the contrary.
 Roxie wants to help: she wants you to read the latest digital marketing and growth hacking material she gives you.
 She wants to show you how GrowthRocks can help you, either through our services or our training programs.
 She wants to send you a message when a job position opens up so you can seize the opportunity and work with us.
 She won’t beg you though.

 But why does it have to be like that?

-Why isn’t Roxie a good-mannered chatbot who greets our site’s guests cheerfully and sends nice newsletters to our readers, like any normal chatbot would?
+Why isn’t Roxie a good-mannered chatbot who greets our site’s guests cheerfully and sends nice newsletters to our readers, as any normal chatbot would?